Stories

 “I’m thankful I went in,” Norma Jean shares.
 “They put me on a new medication to break things down where I had that problem.
 It was frightening, but everybody at the hospital was great – very caring and compassionate.”

-By the next day, Norma Jean was released from the hospital and headed back home to rest.
+By the next day, Norma Jean was released from the hospital and returned home to rest.

-And now, Norma Jean is now receiving follow-up care with some of our Springfield providers to manage her risk of future strokes.
+From there, Norma Jean received follow-up care with some of our Springfield providers to manage her risk of future strokes.
+When we followed up with Andy recently, he shared that his mom is doing really well these days.

 Related Posts